East Feliciana Public Schools: School culture

+Statewide recognitions of the district's commitment to the whole child continued in 2024 when Slaughter Elementary was one of just eight schools statewide recognized by the Louisiana Department of Education with the Louisiana School Physical Activity Award.

 Student achievement

 During the 2012-13 school year, East Feliciana Public Schools ranked second in the state in proficiency growth on the 3rd-8th grade Louisiana Educational Assessment Program (LEAP) and integrated Louisiana Educational Assessment Program (iLEAP) spring assessments.

 During the 2016-17 school year, East Feliciana Public Schools ranked first in the state among all school districts for growth in ACT scores.